autoprop.ai

 Substance: Advancing the Booking, Not Just Acknowledging It

 An auto-acknowledgement is not a response.
 It is a placeholder that tells the applicant "we have a robot, and it is not very good."
-A meaningful response proposes specific viewing times, answers the applicant's question, or provides useful property information.
+A meaningful response proposes a next step, answers the applicant's question, or provides useful property information.
 It moves the conversation forward.

 Persistence: Systematic Follow-Up

 Every lead gets followed up.
 Every no-show gets chased.
-Every "I'll think about it" gets a nudge 24 hours later.
+Every "I'll think about it" gets a nudge.
 This is not aggressive.
 It is professional.
 And it is the difference between an agency that converts 40% of its leads and one that converts 20%.

 How AI Changes the Equation

-The follow-up is equally systematic.
-Applicants who do not respond get chased.
-Those who viewed but went quiet get a feedback request.
-Nothing falls through the cracks because the system does not forget, get busy, or go home at 5:30.
+The follow-up is equally important.
+Applicants who do not respond need a professional nudge.
+Those who viewed but went quiet need feedback captured.
+Nothing should fall through the cracks because the team got busy or the enquiry arrived after closing time.

 Measuring What Matters